cmehay/pyentrypoint/README.md

 ### Config templates

-You can generate configuration for your service with jinga2 template.
+You can generate configuration for your service with jinja2 template.

+**`links` and `containers` are not supported with docker network and docker-compose v2.**

 Here is an example for an hypothetical ssh config file: